Configuring Agent Profiles

 The Agent Profile schema contains all the relevant information about agents and their performance.
-Predictive Routing uses this schema to assess agent performance when handling each virtual queue and ranking the agents based on regularly updated skills and performance results, which are drawn from Stat Server and Configuration Server.
-Uploading using a CSV file or a JSON file also enables you to include data in the form of dictionaries.
-For example, you might add a dictionary called VQ_Performance, in which you capture the queues the agent has worked on and the performance result (score) for each.
+Predictive Routing (GPR) uses this schema to assess agent performance when handling each virtual queue and ranking the agents based on regularly updated skills and performance results, which are drawn from Stat Server and Configuration Server/Configuration Server Proxy.

 How to Create an Agent Profile Schema